colomemaria/benchmark_scrnaseq_cnv_callers/README.md

 ## Running the pipeline

 To systematically evaluate the different methods in different settings, a snakemake pipeline is created, with the option to benchmark the results and submit every job to the slurm cluster.
+All related scripts for that are found in the directory [snakemake_pipeline/](snakemake_pipeline/).

-After activating the conda environment (created in `conda_env_R.yml`), the snakemake workflow `workflow.sm` can be run (given that a dataset is available at the defined locations).
+After activating the conda environment (created in [conda_env_R.yml](conda_env_R.yml)), the snakemake workflow [snakemake_pipeline/workflow.sm](snakemake_pipeline/workflow.sm) can be run (given that a dataset is available at the defined locations).

 ```
 conda activate r_env